teancom/codex/aws.md

 Before you move onto the next step, you should commit your local deployment files to version control, and push them up _somewhere_.
-It's ok, thanks to Vault, there are no credentials or anything sensitive in the Genesis template files.
+It's ok, thanks to Vault, Spruce and Genesis, there are no credentials or anything sensitive in the template files.

 ### Generate Vault Deploy